Who am I? (Sim Simma!)

 5 years ago, I fell in love with the Afro-Brazilian martial art called capoeira.
 It quickly became more than just a sport practice for me.
 I feel being part of a large and international community with a rich historical & cultural legacy that I find fascinating.

 I can mirror many aspects of the 2 cultures: after all, they both originated as rebellious fights against oppression (slavery/colonization) lead by the sound of drums.
 The way energy is circulating in a roda de capoeira reminds me of the interactivity of sound-systems.
 In a soundclash (the musical battle between sound-systems) like in capoeira, I have a bias for a great fighter with a good sense of humor.
 I thrive in capoeira events like I did in reggae festivals around the world.
 I am fulfilled, even in my interest for languages as I even picked up the Portuguese language along the way.

-Het Gymlokaal is where I found my capoeira family and so much guidance.
-It is an amazing gym with a holistic view of functional training using the body as a whole to move and play together.
-Our teacher, Sjuul Daamen, was also giving mobility and movement classes and my sparring partner, Sim Sidhu, teaches yoga.
+I found my capoeira family at Het Gymlokaal, an amazing gym with a holistic view of functional training using the body as a whole to move and play together.
+Our teacher, Sjuul Daamen, was also giving mobility and movement classes and my sparring partner, Sim Sidhu, was also teaching yoga there.
 They were both inspiring mentors on my fit journey.